General

 The central node represents the main theme of security expectations, while the branches show key practices that support this theme.
 Each sub-branch provides specific actions users should take to enhance cybersecurity.

-Consulting with legal counsel during the development of your acceptable use policy (AUP) is advisable to ensure that the framework is comprehensive, enforceable, and aligned with current legal standards.
+Consulting with legal counsel during the development of your is advisable to ensure that the framework is comprehensive, enforceable, and aligned with current legal standards.
 This collaboration can help identify potential compliance gaps and provide insights into best practices for effectively addressing GDPR, HIPAA, and PCI-DSS requirements.
 By doing so, organizations can cultivate a culture of compliance and accountability, ultimately enhancing their overall security posture.

 The central node represents the overall theme of legal compliance in AUPs, while the branches show specific regulations and their related guidelines.
 Each color-coded branch helps you quickly identify which regulation you're looking at.